camiloleon96/Product-Review-Transcription-Service/documentation/development_logs/day2.md

 assumption: for the following mvp, one video will contain the review of only one product, however the db will be compatible to handle:
 One video -> many products
 one product -> many videos
+The video_products table is a junction table, because the score is given by each video